-- Crack Cocaine Withdrawal Medications and Help
+Crack Cocaine Withdrawal Symptoms and Stages

 Crack cocaine is an extremely addictive stimulant drug.
 Because it is smoked or heated, and the vapors inhaled, crack cocaine produces rapid effects throughout the central nervous system.
 It stimulates the dopamine, or reward system, of the brain.1

 People who use cocaine quickly develop tolerance, meaning that as their bodies become accustomed to the drug, they require more of the substance to produce the same results.
 Tolerance often develops alongside dependence, in which the person’s brain comes to rely on crack to function normally.

 When you try to stop using, you will likely experience crack cocaine withdrawal signs and symptoms that can make it hard to quit on your own.
 These symptoms may include depression, fatigue, anxiety, and strong cravings.
 The timeline for withdrawal effects varies but usually begins within a few hours to a few days after you stop using and can last for up to 28 weeks.
 The withdrawal process often plays out in 3 stages.

 Even if they want to stop, many people continue using crack cocaine simply to avoid withdrawal symptoms.Withdrawal signs and symptoms include of crack cocaine may include:1,4

 - Extreme fatigue.

 Many factors can affect the intensity and severity of crack cocaine withdrawal symptoms, including:

 - The length of time you have been using.